yasithNa/PAF_BuyNSell/README.md

 # PAF_BuyNSell
 A Buying and Selling basic platform using java and some micro web services

-In this part only the back-end part si developed
+In this part only the back-end part is developed

-you have to use SOAPUI tool and hav eto insert below URL:
+you have to use SOAPUI tool and have to insert below URL:

 http://localhost:8083/register/user